matthew-curry-var/sbx/README.md

 # Welcome to the SBX Chess Engine remote repository!

 #### This is a personal project by Matthew Curry as an exercise in object-oriented programming, efficient algorithmic design, and feature extraction to update a reinforcement learning model.
-SBX is an ongoing project that will use a mixture of standard tree search and RL feedback to play chess versus humans and other AIs, learned on games played by professional players.
+SBX is an ongoing project that will use a mixture of standard tree search and RL feedback to play chess versus humans and other AIs, learned on games played by professional players. cd into **./sbx** and run **"python3 main.py"**

 ![Chess2](./chess-transparent/chessImage2.png)